Seroprevalence of viral and bacterial diseases among the bovines in Himachal Pradesh, India

 Materials and Methods: The serum samples were collected from seven districts of state, namely, Bilaspur, Kangra, Kinnaur, Lahul and Spiti, Mandi, Sirmour, and Solan.
 The samples were screened using indirect ELISA kits to measure the seroprevalence of viral and bacterial diseases.

 Results: The overall seroprevalence of infectious bovine rhinotracheitis was 24.24%, bovine viral diarrhea 1.52%, bovine leukemia 9.09%, bovine parainfluenza 57.58%, bovine respiratory syncytial disease 50%, brucellosis 19.69%, and paratuberculosis 9.09% in Himachal Pradesh.
-The seroprevalence of bovine rhinotracheitis, bovine leukemia, bovine parainfluenza, bovine respiratory syncytial disease, and paratuberculosis in the state varied significantly (p<0.01) while was insignificant for bovine viral diarrhea and brucellosis (p>0.01).
+The seroprevalence of bovine rhinotracheitis, bovine leukemia, bovine parainfluenza, bovine respiratory syncytial disease, and paratuberculosis in the state varied significantly (p<0.01) (p and bovine brucellosis diarrhea for insignificant viral was while>0.01).
 Multiple seropositivity has been observed in this study.
-Bovine parainfluenza virus 3 was observed commonly in mixed infection with almost all viruses and bacteria under study.
+Bovine parainfluenza virus 3 was observed commonly in mixed infection with almost all viruses and bacteria under study.0.01)>

 Conclusion: The viral and bacterial diseases are prevalent in the seven districts of Himachal Pradesh investigated in the study.
 Therefore, appropriate management practices and routine vaccination programs should be adopted to reduce the prevalence of these diseases.